vaibhavsingh97/animation-with-CSS/03_css_animations/wag the cat/README.md

 ## Goals

-- Familiarize yourself with the keyframes and animations
+- Familiarize yourself with the CSS animations

 ## Directions

-1. Google `translateX` property
+1. Google `animation-iteration-count` and `animation-direction`
-2. user `translateX` and `transform`